ZlomenyMesic/H-SHell/README.md

-Do not install the destructive version.
+Download the destructive version at your own risk.
 Created by ZlomenyMesic, 4.11.2022